cartemic/BeaverDet/paper/paper.md

 ---
-title: 'Pypbomb: A Python package for galactic dynamics'
+title: 'Pypbomb: For when you want the detonation to stay on the inside'
 tags:
   - detonation
 authors: